CodeDredd/pinia-orm/docs/content/2.api/2.model/2.fields-relations/has-one.md

 ---
 title: 'hasOne()'
-description: 'Makes a has one relation of the property'
+description: 'Makes a "has one" relation of the property'
 ---

 ## Usage